orbitmines/archive/projects/Writing - 2024. A Universal Language.md

  -  Somewhat related to Functors?

 - [ ] ignorant referencing ray ; all these as ;

+Hence the difference between add/sub and a normal boolean.
+Is context.
+What add/sub is applied to; i.e. what effects it has.

 `.terminal`
 	# TODo: __anext__ in python case might need addition async def setup? - How is that interpreted as operators for awaitable?